6pheR/StarlightSkinRenderer/README.md

 - ✅ Automatic scaling, centering, and validation
 - ✅ Fully asynchronous image downloads (non-blocking)
 - ✅ Advanced caching with expiration and memory management
-- ✅ Fallback support for default skins when errors occur
 - ✅ Detailed logs for debugging and error tracking
 - ✅ Fluent Java builder API
 - ✅ Compatible with Minecraft 1.7/1.8 (MCP or Forge)